Hiyoteam/hackchat-client-plus/README.md

 A tweaked hackchat client. aka hackchat++.
 Most code are from [https://github.com/hack-chat/main].

-Some of the current features:
+Some of the current features:(* means optional features, which can be set to the original behavior instead of tweaked behavior)

 - Up to date (Includes all known features of 2022/10 hack-chat official client)
 - Open source and safe (No message or password recording)
 - Defend known latex weapons (Malicious latex messages wont be rendered but will be shown in plain text)
 - Repair the display of yourself's messages (Now no matter whether you use a tripcode, you can see the nickname of yourself in a different color from others', if you haven't set a custom nickname color with `/color` or `changecolor` command.)
-- Custom invite (Now you can invite another user to a certain channel decided by you instead of a random channel.)
+- *Custom invite (Now you can invite another user to a certain channel decided by you instead of a random channel.)
 - Fast quote (To reply to a certain message, just rightclick the sender's nickname) (thanks to [https://crosst.chat] for this part of code)
-- Autocolor (When joining a channel, the client will automatically change your nickname color with a `changecolor` command.
+- *Autocolor (When joining a channel, the client will automatically change your nickname color to what you want with a `changecolor` command.
 As you dont need to set color mannually every time, your nickname wont be colorless any more.)
 - Better reconnect (When you are disconnected from the server, the client will reconnect with your nickname with an extra underline to avoid being blocked because of having the same nickname as your former connection which still exists in the server.
 And if it fails to reconnect, when you try to send something the client will try reconnecting again.)
 - No line overflows (The same with official client.)
 - More picture source can be rendered (SM-MS and postimages and 路过图床 and so on.)
 - No iPhone scaling issue (When an iPhone user clicks on the input field, the website won't be scaled.)
+- *Soft mention (When you mention somebody with an @ by clicking his or her nickname, the client can add a space between the @ and the nickname so that he or she won't be notified.)

 ---